pivot-access-ltd/bma-offline-docs/src/how-to-mirror-images-locally-5188.md

 <a href="#heading--daily-stream"><h2 id="heading--daily-stream">Sunset of "daily" stream</h2></a>

 Previously there was only one MAAS stream available, daily.
 This stream has been replaced by the stable stream.
-Any client using this stream will be automtically redirected to the stable stream.
+Any client using this stream will be automatically redirected to the stable stream.

 <a href="#heading--changing-the-stream"><h2 id="heading--changing-the-stream">Changing the stream - UI</h2></a>